ISET/isetauto/README.md

 We hope to learn how well machine-learning algorithms (mainly convolutional networks) generalize for different types of cameras.
 The camera variations include lenses, CFAs and other design possibilities.

-This repository includes the work we are doing to produce realistic driving scenes and that are acquired with a variety of camera designs.
+This repository includes the code in various papers that produced realistic driving scenes and a variety of camera designs.
 We use the data from multiple camera designs to evaluate how well trained object detection networks generalize across camera designs.

-Over time, the repository will contain the analyses from multiple papers on this topic.
-This repository will depend on the isetcam, iset3d and isetcloud repositories.
-In some instances, we may also depend on the RenderToolbox4 repository.
+We expect (hope) that over time, the repository will contain the analyses from multiple papers on this topic.

+## Dependencies
+The code in this repository depends on the isetcam, iset3d and isetcloud repositories, including both the PBRT methods and the Tensorflow methods.